bonitasoft/bonita-doc/md/hardware-and-software-requirements.md

 **Note:** In order to apply this procedure, you MUST use a Chrome browser version that doesn't suffer from the incompatibility, or you can use Firefox, Internet Explorer/Edge or Safari, for example.
 :::

-1. Log in to Bonita Portal as Administrator.
+1. Log in to Bonita BPM Portal as Administrator.
 1. In the menu, click on 'Portal'.
 1. Click on 'Export the current Look&Feel'.
 1. Make a back-up copy of the exported file.